thepanlab/ukb_scripts/README.md

 # ukb_scripts
-Scripts to download, process and merge ukb SNPs data
+Scripts to download, process and merge ukb SNPs data using plink1.9